kennethk-1201/kubeadm-scripts/README.md

 ### Setup
 1. Install VirtualBox and Vagrant
 2. Setup the cluster by runnung `vagrant up` from the project root.
 If you want to tear down the cluster, run `vagrant destroy` (you'll be prompted confirm deletion of nodes).
+3. After everything is setup, run `kubectl get csr` to view all the certificate signing requests from all the nodes.
+4. Run `kubectl certificate approve <csr-name>` to approve all the CSRs.
+This step is manual and is troublesome to automate.

 ### Test the checkpointing feature
 Create a pod via kubectl on the master